shubhamPassi/node.js/README.md

 #### API

 Application Programing Interface.

+API is a software intermediary that allows two applications to talk to each other.

-In node's field URLs which accept and send only data via HTTP and TCP/IP
+In node's field URLs which accept and send only data via HTTP and TCP/IP.

+API endpoint are used for get some data and this data can be json or xml etc.

 #### Endpoint

-One URL in a web API
+One URL in a web API.

+An endpoint is any device that is physically available during communication.

 ## Outputting a JSON